Ostheer/IBM4610_bot/README.md

 # IBM4610_bot

+Telegram bot and Windows scripts to automatically print text messages in Telegram on an IBM SureMark receipt printer.

 ## Basic Setup

 Linux machine running Windows XP (32 bit) in a VM, with a shared folder (`Z:\ in Windows`).